-He cocks his eyebrow at me like I might have been involved in the accident too, and that perhaps I need my head examined more urgently than Savannah.
-My phone starts ringing in my pocket again, but I ignore it.
+He cocks his eyebrow at me like I might have been involved in the accident too – as though I need my head examined more urgently than Savannah.
+My phone starts doing its jingly ring, vibrating in my pocket, but I ignore it.

-“Did you see the accident?” he articulates slowly.
+“Did you see the accident?”
+Ned articulates slowly.

 “Yeah, I did.”
 I concentrate on being more coherent in my response.
 “I don’t know if she hit her head or not, though.
 She disappeared over the top of the hood so fast, it’s hard to say.”

 He turns back to Savannah.
-“Well, I’d say based on this arm, you were probably bracing yourself in front for the fall, so it’s unlikely.
-Still, I think you’re going to need a trip to the hospital to get checked out.”
-He’s nodding to her convincingly.
+“Well, I’d say, based on this arm, you were probably bracing yourself in front for the fall, so it’s unlikely.
+Still, you’re going to need a trip to the hospital to get checked out.”
+He’s nodding to her reassuringly.

-By this time, a police cruiser has parked behind the Lexus, and an officer is interviewing the driver.
-The short, balding guy looks just as annoyed as he did before, and keeps glancing towards his fancy watch.
-The other paramedic moves in to take a look at Savannah’s leg, so I decide to join Jared on the sidewalk, where he’s been watching the whole thing.
-A small crowd has gathered around, viewing the show, the flashing lights of the emergency vehicles acting like beacons for an audience to draw closer.
+By this time a police cruiser has parked behind the Lexus, and an officer is interviewing the driver.
+The short, balding guy looks as annoyed as he did before and keeps glancing at his fancy gold watch.
+The pudgier paramedic moves in to take a look at Savannah’s leg, so I decide to join Jared on the sidewalk.
+A small crowd has gathered around, attracted by the flashing lights of the emergency vehicles.

 “Do you know her?”
 Jared asks, both surprised and curious, “I didn’t think you knew anyone out here.”

 “Yeah, I know her.
-She’s a girl from high school.”
+I knew her in high school.”

-“Listen, I think I should ride with her to the hospital, just to make sure she’s all right.
+“Listen, I think I should ride with her to the hospital to make sure she’s all right.
 The suit fits fine.
 Can you tell the store I’ll be back this afternoon?
 I can catch up with you at your house.”

 The smirk’s still in place, but he narrows his eyes at me.
 “Don’t get any blood on it, man!
 It needs to look perfect for Saturday, or else Tatyana will have my ass,” he warns me.
 “What about this bike?”

 Jared agrees and heads back into the store.
-I start over towards Savannah and the paramedics, and see that they’ve got her on the stretcher, loading her into the vehicle.
+I start over towards Savannah and the paramedics.
+They’ve got her on the stretcher, loading her into the vehicle.

 The surfer blonde paramedic, in the back with her, raises his chin to me in an inquiring gesture.
 “So what are you doing, mate?
-Are you staying with her, or taking off?”
-His thick Australian accent somehow makes his question into a challenge.
+Are you staying with her, or are you taking off?”
+His thick Australian accent somehow turns his question into a challenge.

-Savannah looks up to me, with eyes that register alarm, but her mouth is turned down in a doubtful, sour expression.
+Savannah looks up at me with eyes that register alarm, but her mouth is turned down in a doubtful, sour expression.
 She’s hurt.
-I can’t just leave her alone like this.
-I climb into the back of the ambulance, and feel it pull away from the curb.
+I can’t leave her alone like this.
+I climb into the back of the ambulance, and after the doors close, feel it pull away from the curb.

-Once we’re moving, the attendant checks the monitors he’s attached to her.
-“You getting married today, mate?” the paramedic asks me, his thick fingers adjusting the Velcro on her arm splint.
+Once we’re moving, the paramedic checks the monitors he’s attached to her.
+“You getting married today, mate?”
+Ned asks me, his thick fingers adjusting the Velcro on her arm splint.

 Savannah’s eyes dart to mine.
 She looks like she’s barely managing the pain.

 “No. Not today.
-My friend’s wedding is on Saturday,” I answer quickly before turning the focus back to Savannah.
+My friend’s wedding is on Saturday,” I answer quickly before turning the focus back on Savannah.
 “Is the hospital far from here?”

 “Vancouver General.
 Near Oak and Broadway.
-ETA’s only a couple minutes depending on the traffic.”
-He looks reassuringly towards Savannah when he says this.
+ETA’s only a few minutes depending on the traffic.”
+He looks reassuringly at Savannah as he says this.

 The siren isn’t wailing above us, and I wonder if they should be going faster.
-The pudgier paramedic driving the ambulance has the radio cranked in the cab, and he’s singing in a ridiculously high voice to a song by that girl group with Beyoncé about being a survivor.
+The paramedic who is driving the ambulance has the radio cranked in the cab.
+He’s singing in a ridiculously high voice to a song by that girl group with Beyoncé about being a survivor.

 I try to shimmy closer to the stretcher, but despite the intimate proximity, there’s clearly no opportunity for privacy in here.
 “Hey, Savannah?
-You still doing okay?”
+Are you still doing okay?”

-“No. Just out for a few days from Toronto.
-That was my friend Jared – with the Frappuccino ice pack – it’s his wedding.
-We were counselors at camp, and ended up at university together.”
+“No. I’m out for a few days from Toronto.
+That was my friend, Jared – with the Frappuccino ice pack.
+It’s his wedding.
+We were both counsellors at the same camp and ended up at university together.”
 Her head nods slightly, and she swallows, her expression relaxing.
-She doesn’t ask anything else, and I feel the compulsion to keep talking to her.
+She doesn’t ask anything else, but I feel the compulsion to keep talking to her.
 “I stayed in Toronto after finishing my architecture degree, and now I’m with a firm in the city that designs condominiums along the waterfront.
 There’s a huge market for it there, so there’s plenty of opportunity.
-It’s a great place to start, anyway.”
+It’s been a great place to start, anyway.”
 It comes out all awkward, like we’re on a first date – I’m not sure if she’s even listening.
 “What about you?
 Where did you end up after – where was it again? – Ecuador?”

-I have the urge to reach out and hold her hand, but only smile back uncomfortably, noticing the paramedic’s raised brows as he looks downward, his eyes darting back and forth between us, keeping himself busy checking the equipment.
+I feel the impulse to reach out and hold her hand but merely smile uncomfortably, noticing the paramedic’s raised brows.
+His eyes dart back and forth between us before he returns to busily checking the equipment.

-We arrive at the hospital, which resembles a giant Vegas casino without any of the bling.
+We arrive at the hospital, which is a wide, white, angular building, with hundreds of small, square windows.
 There is nothing pleasing to the eye about this place.
-It’s like someone intended a late gothic revival structure, but ran out of money to add any of the ornate pieces.
-It’s nothing but white, wide, and angular, with hundreds of small square windows, and is about as interesting as a box cheese grater.
-The sterile, practical exterior doesn’t exactly inspire a sense of warmth or care to its patrons.
+My inner-architect kicks in, and it strikes meas though someone intended a late gothic revival structure but ran out of money to add any of the ornate pieces.
+It’s about as interesting as a box cheese grater.
+I can only hope the care Savannah will receive inside is warmer than the sterile, practical exterior.

-At the ambulance bay, they unload her, and I stand off to the side, feeling for the first time like I have no idea what I’m doing here.
-But I know it’s the right thing to do.
-I trail behind the crew as we enter the Emergency Room where they rattle off vital statistics and the accident history to a triage nurse whose appearance suggests she’s a veteran.
+At the ambulance bay, the paramedics efficiently unload Savannah, and I stand off to the side.
+I trail behind the crew as we enter the Emergency Room.
+They rattle off vital statistics and the accident history to a triage nurse whose crisp white uniform and grey hair suggests she’s a veteran.

 “Twenty-six-year-old female.
 Biking accident with a stationary vehicle.
-No probable head injury.
+No known head injury.
 Possible unstable left forearm fracture.
-Knee abrasion.
-Heart rate 80, BP 100 over 60, resp rate 28.”
+Knee laceration.
+Heart rate 120, BP 130 over 80, resp rate 28.”

-The nurse attends to Savannah, and assists the crew as they get her positioned on one of the hospital stretchers, and then the paramedics begin packing up to leave.
-The nurse is wearing light green scrubs with a pattern of daisies covering her top.
-From behind the black square frames of her glasses, she gives me the onceover and takes obvious notice of the tux.
-She grimaces, and looks from me to Savannah and back again.
+It’s not quite as hectic as I’d expected for the ER.
+Once Savannah is positioned on one of the hospital stretchers, the paramedics begin packing up to leave.
+From behind the black, square frames of her glasses, the stern-looking nurse gives me the once-over and takes obvious notice of the tux.
+Her eyebrows furrow as she looks from me to Savannah and back again.

 “Are you Mr. Jensen?” she asks.

-“We’ve got another call, Mark,” his partner announces abruptly.
+“We’ve got another call, Ned,” his partner announces abruptly.

-“Take care of that arm for her, Madge,” Mark winks at the nurse.
+“Take care of that arm for her, Madge.”
+Ned winks at the nurse.
 “Goodbye, Miss Jensen.”

 “Thanks,” Savannah says with all the energy she appears able to muster.